komarovd95/distributed-classes/README.md

 #### Libraries

-`libruntime.so` is library that used to print history by parent process (provided by teacher).
+`libruntime.so` is library that used to print iteration information by child process (provided by teacher).